danielmiessler/fabric/README.md

 }
 ```

-This also creates a `yt` alias that allows you to use `yt https://www.youtube.com/watch?v=4b0iet22VIk` to get your transcripts.
+This also creates a `yt` alias that allows you to use `yt https://www.youtube.com/watch?v=4b0iet22VIk` to get transcripts, comments, and metadata.

 #### Save your files in markdown using aliases